AdyRock/SwitchBotBLEHub/readme.md

 10. Build and download the code to the board.

-On the Heltec board that has a small display, you should see the first detected curtain position and the first detect temperature devices temperature and humidity.
-These can obviously be changed in the code.

 Once the board is up and running, take it to a location that is withing range of the SwitchBot device(s) and connect it to a USB PSU.
 It should detect the BLE devices within a few seconds.